-Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks (DENTL / HCARE / MEDIC / PHRMY) A period of time (often 6- 12 weeks) spent away from a medical degree on a placement, often overseas.
+Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Electives (DENTL / HCARE / MEDIC / PHRMY) A period of time (often 6-12 weeks) spent away from a medical degree on a placement, often overseas.
 A wide range of other health-related degree courses can also include an elective, such as, nursing, physiotherapy, and pharmacy.
-Low School/ Student Futures team are responsible for sourcing /arranging the placement/ time abroad.
-Resourcing will have been explored as part of the programme approval process.
-Where undertaken overseas, funding for these placements is sourced via Turing and/or Taith, and therefore the opportunities are contingent on the level of grant awarded.
-The University has, to date, agreed an underwrite to ensure that opportunities are available in the event that external funding is not obtained.
+Low Schools Resourcing will have been explored as part of the programme approval process.
 Curriculum The elective does not cover the content at Cardiff requiring the School to catch up on return from the elective.
 The timing of the elective clashes with important Cardiff University assessment or reassessment precluding the student from progressing to the next stage of their programme.
 Student cannot attend the elective or it is cancelled at short notice.
 Curriculum Specific mapping is required to ensure the student does not miss any key content or clinical activity that may require them to catch up.
 This must be checked before the student starts the elective.
 As above in addition to looking at the timing of key assessment/reasses sment.
 Identifying if there are specific criteria that precludes students in any particular scenario.
 Student remains at Cardiff undertaking the original programme of study.
-Schools have contingency to catch up on clinical skills if required. placements could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
+Schools have contingency to catch up on clinical skills if required.
+Placements could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
 Referral to the specific PSRB guidance on actions to be taken when on placement.
-Pre-departure briefing to explain the range of support, advice, and guidance at the partner
+Pre-departure briefing to explain the range of support, advice, and guidance at the partner / organisation.
+Guidance for students with protected characteristics going abroad has been developed with input from specialist teams.